 4.13.
-SOAPFactory & SOAPElementFactory
+SOAPFactory

-These factories are intended primarily for the use of application components or tools that require the capability of inserting XML fragments into a SOAP Message.
-In SAAJ v1.1, the SOAPElementFactory has been deprecated in favor of SOAPFactory which serves as a super factory for the creation of SOAPElement, Name, and Detail objects.
+This factory is intended primarily for the use of application components or tools that require the capability of inserting XML fragments into a SOAP Message.
+SOAPFactory serves as a super factory for the creation of SOAPElement, Name, and Detail objects.